Yandex Cloud

 4. In the chart you need, click and select Create alert.

-5. If the chart shows multiple metrics, select the data query to generate a metric and click Continue.
-You can learn more about the query language in this Yandex Monitoring article.
+5. If the chart displays multiple metrics, select the data query for the relevant metric and click Continue.
+To learn more about the query language, see this Yandex Monitoring article.

-6. Set the Alarm and Warning thresholds to trigger the alert.
+6. Set the Alarm and Warning alert thresholds.

 7. Click Create alert.